Skip to main content

 Treatment with the combination of surgery, radiation therapy, and chemotherapy has increased 5-year survival rates for children with all stages of Wilms tumor from 40% in the 1950s to nearly 90% today.

 But this intensive treatment can have serious or even fatal long-term side effects, including second cancers and scarring of the lungs.
-So researchers are now testing whether less-intensive treatment regimens can maintain the high survival while reducing side effects.
+So researchers are now testing whether less-intensive treatment regimens can maintain high survival rates while reducing side effects.
 For example:

 NCI-Supported Research Programs